FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/storage_security.md

 Disk encryption is conducted and managed securely and independently by each agency.
 Disk of each node is encrypted.
-The acess of encrypted data is managed by key manager, which is deployed inside agency and manages key to node disk data that is not open to outside network.
-When the node is started, it will acquire the key from key manager to acess its own encrypted data.
+The access of encrypted data is managed by key manager, which is deployed inside agency and manages key to node disk data that is not open to outside network.
+When the node is started, it will acquire the key from key manager to access its own encrypted data.

 The following objects are encrypted: